SouthGreenPlatform/training_reproducible_research/docs/pages/course-information/pre-course-setup.md

     then add `nameserver 8.8.8.8` to the bottom of the file and save it.

 Open a bash shell Linux terminal and clone the GitHub repository containing all files you will need for completing the tutorials as follows.
-First, `cd` into a directory on your computer (or create one) where it makes sense to download the course directory.
+First, create and move into a directory on your computer where it makes sense to work during the course e.g. `~/training-reproducible-research-area`.

 !!! tip